-Taylor Swift is no stranger to controversy, and when news broke that, as part of a deal to buy her former record label, the masters for her first six albums now belonged to music impresario Scooter Braun, all eyes were on Taylor to see what she'd do next.
+Taylor Swift is no stranger to controversy, and when news broke in 2019 that, as part of a deal to buy her former record label, the masters for her first six albums now belonged to music impresario Scooter Braun, all eyes were on Taylor to see what she'd do next.

 There was certainly no love lost between Scooter and Taylor, who accused the record label owner of bullying her.
 Soon, fellow music biz folk, and fans, were suggesting Taylor might re-record her first six albums and in an interview, when asked if she intended to do so, Taylor said "absolutely".

 Fast-forward to 2021, and the first of those rerecordings has arrived in the form of Fearless (Taylor's Version).
 The results are impressive; not only has Taylor stayed faithful to the original songs, but her vocals even sound similar, despite the original album being released 13 years ago when she was 18.

 The rerecorded album is set to earn Taylor her seventh UK Number 1 album this Friday - the original topped out at Number 5.